Chien Chung-liang

-Early life
+Education

-Chien obtained his bachelor's degree in zoology in 1984 and master's degree in anatomy in 1989 from National Taiwan University (NTU).
-He then obtained his doctoral degree in pathology from Columbia University in the United States in 1995.
+Chien graduated from National Taiwan University with a bachelor's degree in zoology in 1984 and a master's degree in anatomy in 1989.
+He then pursued doctoral studies in the United States, earning his Ph.D. in pathology from Columbia University in 1995.
+His doctoral dissertation, completed at the College of Physicians and Surgeons under pathology professor Ronald K. Liem, was titled, "Functional and developmental studies of the neuronal intermediate filament protein α-internexin".

-Early careers
+Academic career

 Chien was the associate professor of anatomy and cell biology of the College of Medicine of NTU in 1996-2006.
 In 1999, he was appointed as research scientist on cell biology at University of Tokyo, Japan.
 In 2007-2014, he was the deputy director of NTU Center of Genomic Medicine.
 In 2008-2014, he was the associate dean of NTU College of Medicine.

-Political careers
+Political career

 In 2014, he was appointed as the Deputy Minister of the Interior, the position he held until 2016.